Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 The use of `Pane` as the root container is appropriate for this application as it allows for easy placement of the circular rings and the bull's eye.
 Overall Rating: Good

-## Exercises:
-Modify the program to allow the user to input the number of rings, initial ring radius, and radius decrement through a dialog box or command-line arguments.
-Update the program to color each ring differently.
-For example, use alternating colors or a gradient effect.
-Add functionality to allow the user to click and move the bull's eye circle to a different position within the pane.

 ### Example 3.8 Prompt: Write a JavaFX application that displays the following pattern [5]: